-The Turkish Central Bank today revised its year-end inflation forecast to 8.9% for 2020, down from 7.4%.
+The Turkish Central Bank today revised its year-end inflation forecast to 8.9% for 2020, up from 7.4%.
 The Bank also forecast an inflation rate of 6.2% for 2021.

 In his presentation of the Bank’s 2020-III Inflation Report, July 29th, 2020, Central Bank Governor Murat Uysal indicated that “despite the restraining effects of aggregate demand conditions, pandemic-related rise in unit costs have led to an increase in the trends of core inflation indicators”.
 Despite raising the inflation forecast after three months of price rises through the pandemic, he remained optimistic a downtrend would begin as soon as this month.
 Uysal